People have selective memories as to what comprises the "Good Old Days".

 Leasing of cars - for individuals - was unheard of in the 1960's.
 I didn't see this advertised until the late 1970's and early 1980's, when car dealers became desperate to move iron.
 Before then, leasing was something that only businesses did - as it allowed them to expense out the cost of the vehicle on their taxes, as opposed to depreciating it.
 Today, nearly one in every five cars sold to consumers is leased.
 And these leasing deals are usually raw deals - where the dealer hides the purchase price and interest rate in a mountain of paperwork, pushing only the "monthly payment" at the consumer.
 And lets not even talk about back-end and front-end charges.

 Yes, we had pawn shops, back in the day.
 But these were mostly in the inner-city, and not very prevalent.
 In fact, they nearly went extinct by the mid-1970's, as the cost of consumer goods continued to fall.
-But Pawn Shops came roaring back in the 1990's, and are the number one source of crappy financing for the very poor, offering interest rates well above 30% or more to the people who can afford it least.
+But Pawn Shops came roaring back in the 1990's, and are the number one source of crappy financing for the very poor (and even the middle class!), offering interest rates well above 30% or more to the people who can afford it least.
 Pawn shops today are more loan businesses than shops selling secondhand merchandise.

 And today, you can pawn your car, as well, at exorbitant rates.
 You can even pawn your paycheck, getting a "payday loan" a week in advance, and paying 30% interest for the privilege.
 Rolling over each loan into a new loan can piggyback the interest to 300% or more, in a short period of time.